sidbav/rocky/README.md

 # Rocky

 A slackbot!
-Currently a work in progress stay tuned!
+Currently rocky can say hello, tell you the time and weather at a given location, and say goodbye!

+### Future features

+- Return the price of a given stock
+- Add a working example in the readme soon :)
+- Instructions on how to run in readme as well